Somerset Park: Somerset Road End

 In 1971, Ayr United F.C. erected a roof to cover the Somerset Road End terrace at the cost £12,000.
 To celebrate the construction of the new roof, Ayr United invited English club Sunderland to play a friendly match - the result was a 1–1 draw.
 Following the storms of late 2011, the roof had to be totally rebuilt.

 North Terrace

-The North Terrace is an open terrace, for both home and away supporters, with a segregation fence erected in 1980.
-There is currently a hospitality suite standing on the north terrace that opened in 1996 and is currently named the "Ally MacLeod Hospitality Suite sponsored by the Ayrshire Post ", which replaced the traditional score board in its place.
+The North Terrace was an open terrace, for both home and away supporters, with a segregation fence erected in 1980.
+A hospitality suite on the north terrace that opened in 1996 is currently named the "Ally MacLeod Hospitality Suite sponsored by the Ayrshire Post ", which replaced the traditional score board in its place.
 Each box is named after a club great from either the 1960s, 1970's or 1980's, they are: Quinton 'Cutty' Young, Stan Quinn, Henry Templeton, Davie Stewart and John 'Spud' Murphy.

+In September 2022, plans for a new north stand (covering, upgrading and enlarging the existing north terrace rather than demolishing it) were approved by the local authority.
+The work was completed in 2024.